DanySK/course-laboratory-of-software-systems/slides/content/08-advanced-git/_index.md

 * *Aggregation*
     * A "master project" working as container of multiple other projects
 * A *direct dipendency* on an unreleased or in-development library
+* The project cannot be managed with an *integrated hierarchial tool*
+    * No Gradle or Maven or similar
+    * If a build tool can deal with dependencies, then let it do its job

 ---